 There are many reasons a loved one with Alzheimer’s or dementia might participate in clinical trials.
 Doing so can give access to the newest drugs that might slow or hopefully even reverse the progression of the condition.
 New therapies might improve the participant’s emotional well-being.
 The attention and quality of care the participant receives from the study doctors and nurses may be significantly higher than from their own medical professionals.
 Participants and their family members and caregivers can also receive monetary compensation for their efforts.
-Altruistically, patients and their family know that by participating they are helping to fight Alzheimer’s disease and other dementias such as Vascular, Lewy Body and Frontotemporal Dementia.
+Altruistically, patients and their family know that by participating they are helping to fight Alzheimer’s disease and other dementias such as Vascular, Lewy Body, Frontotemporal Dementia and even Mild Cognitive Impairment (MCI).

 The decision to join a clinical study should not be made lightly.
 There are many factors participants and their family members or loved ones should consider prior to joining.
 First and foremost, families should understand the reason the medical professionals are undertaking the study.
 It may not be necessary to understand the medical chemistry or pharmacology involved, but a larger picture understanding of what the study is trying to accomplish is in order.
 Further, families need to know what specific information about the participant will be required.
 Knowing this in advance will help to offset any future privacy concerns the participant may have.